SBB RBDe 560: General information

 For cost reasons, up to the procurement of new low floor intermediate cars Domino starting in 2006, modernized Einheitswagen (EW) I and II coaches are used to achieve the desired passenger capacity.
 A standard set has a second class and a combined first/second class car, but sets with zero or up to three intermediate cars are being operated.

 The motor cars have a power output of 1650 kW, a maximum speed of 140 km/h, a weight of 70 tons, and are 25 meters long.
 The series (560 000-083 through 560 100-141) forms the largest group of regional/suburban traffic motor cars of SBB, with 126 vehicles.

-In May 2006 a modernization program was begun by the SBB for 120 of its trainsets.
+In May 2006 a modernization program by the SBB began for 120 of its trainsets.
 The motor cars and driving trailers are being refurbished and then matched with new air-conditioned low floor intermediate coaches to form Domino trains.
-The existing EW I and II coaches will, after well over 40 years of service, be scrapped.
+The existing EW I and II coaches, after well over 40 years of service, were scrapped.
 Further use of the trucks on these coaches is being considered.
-The 188 new intermediate cars are to be delivered coinciding with the modernization, which is forecast to take 7 years and should be complete by 2013.
+The 188 new intermediate cars were to be delivered coinciding with the modernization, which was completed in 2013.

+The modernized RBDe 560 sets can be formed with up to four Domino intermediate carriages.
+The color scheme was also changed: the blue/white paintwork with yellow doors gave way to the SBB's usual ICN color scheme of white and black with red doors and front.